RutgersCSSystems/fire-yolov5/README.md

 ### Setup Environment

+#### (1) First, use the following CloudLab Wisconsin node, which is easy to reserve and use.
+Use the following profile:

+**Machine Node Name:** c220g5
+**Profile Name:** single-raw-ubuntu-18

 #### Cloudlab Node allocation
 Recommendation to use c6525-100g@Utah; this one has two large NVMe SSDs.
-Use Profile CS764Fall2018/single-raw-ubuntu-18 to setup the node.
+Use Profile CS764Fall2018/single-raw-ubuntu-18 to set up the node.
 ```
 https://www.cloudlab.us/show-profile.php?uuid=76d501c8-02fb-11e9-9331-90e2ba22fee4
 ```

 #### Partition Setup & cloning
-If you are using CloudLab, the root partition is only 16GB for some profiles.
+If you use CloudLab, the root partition is only 16GB for some profiles.
-First setup the CloudLab node with SSD and install all the required libraries.
+First, setup the CloudLab node with SSD and install all the required libraries.
 ```
 lsblk
 ```